Makefile & Container Fusion

 Let’s have a simple C++ program that parses numbers from json files and does basic arithmetic operations on them respecting order precedence.
 To have some spice, we shall have numbers in any radix8.

-Because our time is too precious to wait, we have used rapidjson
+Because our time is too precious to wait, we have used rapidjson9.
+And because we are always

-self-criticizing, we have added component tests with pytest-bdd
+self-criticizing, we have added component tests with pytest-bdd10.
+What a perfection we are.
+A simple

 makefile to cover both build and component test stages would be like the following.